-Test number 2.
-Jam-free technology test
+Test #2: Jam-free technology test

 Polymaker has specified a bar softening point of 140˚C before printing.
 We compared how much the PolyMax PLA would soften versus Esun’s regular PLA.

-Esun’s PLA is completely soft, it looks like a rope, stretched out into a thin string when stretched.
-But Polymax PLA really passed this test, it became just a little more flexible, but at the same time it remained firm and did not stretch at all when stretched.
+Esun’s PLA is completely soft.
+It looks like a rope, stretched out into a thin string when stretched.
+But Polymax PLA passed this test.
+It became just a little more flexible but also remained firm and did not stretch at all when stretched.

-Test number 3.
-Flexibility
+Test #3: Flexibility

-Model size 130 x 10 x 3 mm.
-Filling 100%.
+The model size was 130 x 10 x 3 mm and the filling was 100%.

-After printing, they tried to bend them.
+After printing, we tried to bend them.

 Normal PLA withstood the bend slightly less, then burst and shattered in two.

 Polylite PLA lasted slightly longer than previous test subjects.
 It only broke after the third bend.